BigRed-LittleHood/ggplot2-Practice/README.md

 # ggplot2-Practice
-Some practice with BASIC plotting in R using ggplot2.
+This repository contains files for plotting practice in R using ggplot2 from a variety of sources.

+Book: The Book of R

+Coursera: Intro to R